alloy-rs/book/vocs/docs/pages/introduction/getting-started.md

 ## Crate Features

-Alloy can be consumed in multiple ways with different combinations of features for different use cases.
+Alloy can be consumed in multiple ways with numerous combinations of features for different use cases.

 ### Meta crate